jlink/how-to-specify-it/docs/README.md

 > Pre- and post-conditions were introduced by Hoare [\[15\]](#15) for the purpose of proving programs correct, inspired by Floyd [\[11\]](#11).
 The notion of a data representation invariant, which we use here for “validity testing”, comes from Hoare’s 1972 paper on proving data representations correct [\[14\]](#14).
 Pre- and post-conditions and invariants also form an integral part of Meyer’s “Design by Contract” approach to designing software [\[19\]](#19), in which an invariant is specified for each class, and pre- and post-conditions for each class method, and these can optionally be checked at run-time — for example during testing.
 >
 > Metamorphic testing was introduced by Chen, Cheung and Yiu as a way of deriving tests that do not require an oracle [\[6\]](#6).
 They consider, for example, an algorithm to find shortest-paths in a graph.
 While it is difficult to check whether a path found by the algorithm is actually shortest, it is easy to compare the path found from a node with the paths found from its neighbours, and check that it is no longer than the shortest path via a neighbour.
 As in this case, the key idea is to compare results from multiple invocations of the code-under-test, and check that an appropriate “metamorphic relation” holds between them.
-We have used equalities and equivalences as metamorphic relations in this paper, but the idea is much more general — for example, one might test that insert does not reduce the size of a tree, which would catch bugs that accidentally discard part of the structure.
-Metamorphic testing is useful in many contexts, and is now the subject of an annual workshop series8.
+We have used equalities and equivalences as metamorphic relations in this paper, but the idea is much more general — for example, one might test that `insert` does not reduce the size of a tree, which would catch bugs that accidentally discard part of the structure.
+Metamorphic testing is useful in many contexts, and is now the subject of an annual [workshop series](http://metwiki.net/MET19/).
 >
 > Metamorphic properties which are equations or equivalences are a form of algebraic specification [\[13\]](#13).
-Guttag and Horning divide the operations into those that return the type of interest (nil, insert, delete, and union, in our case), and observations that return a different type (find).
+Guttag and Horning divide the operations into those that return the type of interest (`nil`, `insert`, `delete`, and `union`, in our case), and observations that return a different type (`find`).
 They give conditions for “sufficient completeness”, meaning that the specification precisely determines the value of any observation.
 >
 > We already saw that the idea behind model-based properties comes from Hoare’s seminal paper [\[14\]](#14).
-Using an abstract model as a specification is also at the heart of the Z specification language [\[26\]](#26), and the field of model-based testing [\[5\]](#5), an active research area with two workshop series devoted to it.
+Using an abstract model as a specification is also at the heart of the Z specification language [\[26\]](#26), and the field of model-based testing [\[5\]](#5), an active research area with two workshop series devoted [to](http://mbt-workshop.org/) [it](https://conf.researchr.org/series/a-most).
 >
 > The title of the paper is of course inspired by Polya’s classic book [\[23\]](#23).
 >